top of page

 Lightweight

-Excellent wind and fire resistance; good hail performance with proper gauge
+Excellent wind and fire resistance; good hail resistance with thicker gauges

 75–150+ years